Study Permit (Canada)

 Study plan & supporting evidence

-A strong study plan connects: your past → why this program → why this school → how it improves your career → why the plan makes sense financially.
+A high-approval SOP connects: past → why this program → why this school → career outcome → why the financial plan is credible.

 Where you apply from matters